-II.
-OBJECTIVES AND EXPECTED OUTPUTS/ DELIVERABLES
+II.OBJECTIVES AND EXPECTED OUTPUTS/ DELIVERABLES

-The main objective of the grant selection process is to identify NGO/CSOs with operational presence and capacities to engage UNDP-identified community human rights advocates and carry out the activities listed below in any of the following locations: 1.
-Suva, 2.
-Labasa, 3.
-Lautoka, 4.
-Kadavu (to include coverage of the surrounding division).
+The main objective of the grant selection process is to identify NGO/CSOs with operational presence and capacities to engage UNDP-identified community human rights advocates1 and carry out the activities listed below throughout Fiji.

 NGO/CSOs are requested to submit one proposal per location CSOs wishing to be considered as a potential grant implementer for more than one location are requested to submit separate proposals for each location.
-Each proposal should focus on one location only, to include coverage of the surrounding division to the extent possible and demonstrate the specific added value the NGO/CSO can deliver in that location.
+Each proposal should focus on one location only, to include coverage of the surrounding division to the extent possible, and demonstrate the specific added value the NGO/CSO can deliver in that location.